Social Work: Accelerated 16-Month Program

 Benefits of an Accelerated MSW Program

 The accelerated MSW program is an ideal fit for students with work and/or volunteer experience in social work or other related fields, and those who excelled academically in their undergraduate studies.
 This full-time program is completed in four consecutive semesters across 16 months, beginning in January during the spring term.
-MSW students complete field placements during each semester of the program.
+MSW students complete practicum placements during each semester of the program.

 Through this accelerated program, students are able to receive a top-ranked MSW degree in a more rapid and convenient format.
-The emphasis on field education allows students to develop solutions to social injustice through their teaching, research, clinical practice, and community work.
+The emphasis on practicum education allows students to develop solutions to social injustice through their teaching, research, clinical practice, and community work.

 MSW Career Outlook